anas-emtee/rm_movieapi_task/README.md

 * Handle the json query request from a user to query photo name, description, filename and its orginal link from your data storage.

 * Take your time, it’s not a race.
 Just don’t make us wait too long :) Typcially candidates return their task within two weeks.

+## SETUP ##

+* Mongodb Used as Database
+    *  Database Name: rm_moviedb
+    *  Collection Name: movies

+* Config File Used For Server and API Parameters

+* config.yaml should be available in current running directory